cpetersen/jebsemails/README.md

 So I thought, why not use the resulting text to train a Markov bot and put it online?
 This is the code that generated the content which is being [posted on Twitter](https://twitter.com/jebsemails).

+I asked it if the Markov bot had any plans to run for president, it replied:

+ > Hurricane Floyd.

+ So, as you can see, it's keeping it's options open.

 ## How do I use it